Daimler steps up savings efforts to close gap with rivals

 MUNICH/STUTTGART, Germany German carmaker Daimler (DAIGn.DE) said on Thursday it will step up cost-cutting efforts as it wants to see its premium Mercedes-Benz brand catch up with more profitable rivals Audi and BMW.

-In the next phase of its "Fit for Leadership" programme, the company will target cost reductions and efficiency gains exceeding the 2 billion euros ($2.25 billion) seen in the first phase from 2012 to 2015, Chief Executive Dieter Zetsche said.
+In the next phase of its "Fit for Leadership" programme, the company will target cost reductions and efficiency gains exceeding the 2 billion euros (1 billion pounds) seen in the first phase from 2012 to 2015, Chief Executive Dieter Zetsche said.

 "But what is even more important is that this will help us ready the company for the next 10 and 20 years, so it's not just about a billion more or less," he told analysts at the company's investor day.